 It was whilst completing his writing courses, and working at a gym, that Mark met Shereden.
 When she said she needed help on a children's show she was working on, called The Fimbles, Mark had no idea what it was, but always up a challenge he accepted and never looked back.

-Ten years later, Mark has marketed over a hundred shows, ranging from number one musicals to popular dramas, kids shows, fringe productions, site specific work and international dance.
+Fifteen years later, Mark has marketed over two hundred shows, ranging from number one musicals to popular dramas, kids shows, fringe productions, site-specific work and international dance.
 Having worked as a visiting practitioner for Birkbeck University, he particularly enjoys working on new productions, and as a mentor for new producers, advising on product, tours, casting and budgets.
-Mark is known for his honest and direct approach (much like his business inspiration Karen Brady) and whilst not the right choice for the faint-hearted, it’s his balance of creativity, a belief in the productions and producers he works for and importantly a head for the numbers, which makes it all work.
+Mark is known for his honest and direct approach and whilst not the right choice for the faint-hearted, it’s his balance of creativity, a belief in the productions and producers he works for and importantly a head for the numbers, which makes it all work.

-He is still keen to work on the Sooty show (he loves Sweep) and is looking forward to his Royal Ascot and Cheltenham Festival winner, and although he has no racehorses at the moment, he wants to change that!
+He is still keen to work on the Sooty show (he loves Sweep) and is looking forward to his Royal Ascot and Cheltenham Festival winner with his family owning a number of racechorses.